 Now let’s say that you get into an accident.
 From the coverages listed above, there is nothing that will cover lost wages, medical/funeral expenses or loss of services.
 Even if your personal health insurance will cover your injuries, it will not cover the cost of injuries of the passengers in your car.

 Each policy is different and some may offer more coverage (at the cost of an increased monthly premium).
 Even if you have short-term and long-term disability policies, you will not receive 100% of those monies as they are considered to be “taxable benefits”.
-PIP coverage is a nontaxable payment and could help make up for lost wages.
+Personal Injury Protection coverage is a nontaxable payment and could help make up for lost wages.

 Having Personal Injury Protection is one of those things in life that should be done despite additional monthly cost.
 The extra few dollars you’d be paying out every month is well worth the piece of mind that you’ll have every time you get behind the wheel of a car.
 Receiving compensation following an auto accident-related injury can significantly reduce the stress and anxiety associated with such an event.

-If you have any questions on PIP or auto insurance as it pertains to Washington State, get in contact with one of our attorneys at Evergreen Personal Injury Counsel.
+If you have any questions on Personal Injury Protection or auto insurance as it pertains to Washington State, get in contact with one of our attorneys at Evergreen Personal Injury Counsel.
 We have years of experience helping people get the advice and justice that they deserve.